team1432/team1432.github.io/source/posts/2016-09-08-bunnybots.md

 ![Octocat.png]({{site.baseurl}}/source/images/blog/bunnybots-2016-logo.png)

 ## 2016 Game
 The 2016 game, "Round-a-BOUT", was announced September 1st.
-In it, six robots, three per alliance, drive around a figure-eight track while shooting darts at each other, and loading stuffed bunnies into recycle bins.
+In it, six robots, three per alliance, drive around a figure-eight track while shooting Nerf darts at each other, and loading stuffed bunnies into recycle bins.

 ## What we're up to
 We are very busy coming up with ideas for this year's BunnyBot.
 We'll share more in a few weeks!